Monthly Archives: January 2010

 You are probably wondering…did I eat tartar sauce with the sticks?
 Hush puppies?
 French fries perchance?
 No….just fishsticks…every day, at 11:30am for twelve months.

 About the time I lost my appetite for Mrs. Paul’s I was placed on a new medication that Dr. Bullock had found.
 It was a miracle drug….it stopped my puking at school completely!!
 I told my mother my nervous stomach was cured!!
 I could take the pill and eat anything she put in my lunch-box…within reason.
-I was so happy every day when my second grade teacher, Mrs. Short, would place the wonder drug on my pudgy little hand!
+I was so happy every day when my second grade teacher, Mrs. Short, would place the wonder drug on my little hand!
 Mrs. Short was tearfully happy too.
-She had lost the second grade teacher lotto regarding who would have to deal with the infamous pudgy puker.
+She had lost the second grade teacher lotto regarding who would have to deal with the infamous puker.

 My mother waited until I was in junior high before she told me it had a been a placebo, a simple sugar pill that had cured my tendency to hurl daily in the hallowed halls of good old Harrison Lane.
 By that time I had ended my proclivity for food binges and had actually started eating something different every day of the week….variety, imagine that?